Planning on cycling in the Fens? This guide shows you some cycling routes and insights into bikepacking this beautiful

 Bicycle Touring Gear for Cycling the Fens in England

 If you are interested in a complete review of the the bicycle touring gear I took with me, have a look at this bicycle touring gear list.
-Below is a summary of its weight.
+Below the photo of my Thorn Nomad, is a summary of the bike touring gear weight.

 Having not really cycled on a fully loaded touring bicycle since cycling in Argentina, I was quite interested in seeing how much everything might weigh.

 By the way, I am not normally one for weighing gear out, but thought I would do it just this once!
 It was actually a bit of an eye opener…